Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 - Bribes and your standard rewards are external.
 They don’t tap into the internal reward your kids feel when they do a good job—the pride they feel whether anyone is there to witness it or not.
 You want to encourage this inner drive, or intrinsic rewards, to motivate them to action.

 - Offering rewards tends to produce poor quality.
-Without intrinsic rewards driving their actions, your kids aren’t focused on the work itself.
+Without intrinsic rewards driving their actions, they aren’t focused on the work itself.
 They want the end result in the quickest, least painful way possible.
 You might end up with shoddy work because they wanted to check it off their list quickly.

 Kids should pitch in around the house, so to see them doing otherwise is frustrating.